l-x/fakr/README.rst

 The templates you use for data generation are plain `Jinja2 Templates`_.
 See their reference for detailed information.

-There are a few custom filters and function for use with fakr:
+There are a few custom filters, functions and variables for use with fakr:

 Custom filters: